-Here are 50 newsworthy anniversaries coming up in June 2014 for you to write about (and make money from).
+Here are 50 newsworthy anniversaries coming up in March 2015 for you to write about (and make money from).
 The anniversaries are listed 6 months in advance to give you enough time for research and writing.

 We have painstakingly cross-checked every entry, but you are advised to check all facts again as part of your research.
 Please let us know of any errors you find.

 The listing below is a small sample of the entries for March from The Date-A-Base Book 2015.
 There are 368 anniversaries for March in the book, which covers the whole of 2015 from January to December and features more than 4,000 anniversaries in total.

 Just one published article should cover the cost of your copy of the book many times over.

 The USA declared war on Algiers, leading to the Second Barbary War (1815-16, U.S. victory).

 Death of Franz Mesmer, German physician who developed mesmerism – the forerunner of modern hypnotism.

 200 years ago (15 Mar – 20 May 1815)